jamesshore/quixote/docs/descriptors.md

 Stability: 2 - Unstable
 ```

 Compare the descriptor's value to a hardcoded value or another descriptor's value.
 This is the same as calling [`QElement.diff()`](QElement.md), except that it operates on just one descriptor at a time.
+Throws an exception if the expected value isn't compatible with the descriptor.

 `diff = descriptor.diff(expected)`

 * `diff (string)` A human-readable description of any differences found, or an empty string if none.

 * `expected (any)` The expected value as a descriptor or hardcoded value.
-If the expected value can't be compared to this descriptor, `diff()` will throw an explanatory error.

 Example: `var diff = element.diff(otherElement.top);`